MicrosoftDocs/customer-insights-pr.gl-es/ci-docs/audience-insights/predictions.md

 ## <a name="edit-a-prediction"></a>Editar unha predición

-Despois de crear unha predición, pode personalizar o modelo no AI Builder para aumentar a eficacia do seu modelo.
+Despois de crear un predición, podes personalizar o modelo no AI Builder para aumentar a eficacia do seu modelo.

 1. Na información do público, vaia a **Intelixencia** > **Predicións** > **As miñas predicións**.